summa-ingenio/ituenes-app-client/README.md

 Allowing the user to search through the Itunes Database to return song names.

+_PLEASE NOTE THE MUSIC OPTIONS NO LONGER WORKS AS THEY HAVE MOVED THEIR API TO APPLE MUSIC_

 ## Table of Contents

 - [How to Use the App](#how-to-use-the-app)